Azure-Samples/azure-cosmos-db-cassandra-api-spark-connector-sample/README.md

 # Azure Cosmos DB Cassandra API - Datastax Spark Connector Sample
-This maven project provides samples and best practices for using the [DataStax Spark Cassandra Connector](https://github.com/datastax/spark-cassandra-connector) against the [CosmosDB Cassandra API](https://docs.microsoft.com/en-us/azure/cosmos-db/cassandra-introduction).
+This maven project provides samples and best practices for using the [DataStax Spark Cassandra Connector](https://github.com/datastax/spark-cassandra-connector) against [Azure Cosmos DB's Cassandra API](https://docs.microsoft.com/azure/cosmos-db/cassandra-introduction).
-For the purposes of providing and end-to-end sample, we've made use of an Azure [HDI Spark Cluster](https://docs.microsoft.com/en-us/azure/hdinsight/spark/apache-spark-jupyter-spark-sql) to run the spark jobs provided in the example.
+For the purposes of providing an end-to-end sample, we've made use of an [Azure HDI Spark Cluster](https://docs.microsoft.com/azure/hdinsight/spark/apache-spark-jupyter-spark-sql) to run the spark jobs provided in the example.
-All samples provided are in scala, built with maven. *Please note, this sample is configured against the 2.0.6 version of the spark connector.*
+All samples provided are in scala, built with maven.

+*Note - this sample is configured against the 2.0.6 version of the spark connector.*

 ## Running this Sample

 ### Prerequisites
-- A Cosmos DB Account configured with Cassandra API
+- Cosmos DB Account configured with Cassandra API
-- A Spark Cluster
+- Spark Cluster

-#Quick Start
+# Quick Start
-Information regarding submitting spark jobs is not covered as part of this sample, please refer to Apache Spark's [documentation](https://spark.apache.org/docs/latest/submitting-applications.html) for this.
+Information regarding submitting spark jobs is not covered as part of this sample, please refer to Apache Spark's [documentation](https://spark.apache.org/docs/latest/submitting-applications.html).
 In order run this sample, correctly configure the sample to your cluster(as discussed below), build the project, generate the required jar(s), and then submit the job to your spark cluster.

 ## Cassandra API Connection Parameters
-In order for your spark jobs to make connections with Cosmos DB's Cassandra API, you must set the following configurations.
-(All these values can be found on the "Connection String" blade of your CosmosDB Account).
+In order for your spark jobs to connect with Cosmos DB's Cassandra API, you must set the following configurations:

+*Note - all these values can be found on the ["Connection String" blade](https://docs.microsoft.com/azure/cosmos-db/manage-account#keys) of your CosmosDB Account*

 <table class="table">
 <tr><th>Property Name</th><th>Value</th></tr>
 <tr>